-The Law Commissions of England and Wales and Scotland are statutory independent bodies responsible for ensuring UK law is fair, modern and simple.
+The Law Commissions (one for England and Wales and another for Scotland) are statutory independent bodies responsible for ensuring UK law is fair, modern and simple.
 In 2018, they began a joint project to review UK surrogacy law.

 What has happened so far?